dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

-# Cluster Analysis of Elevator Violations
+# Cluster Analysis of Elevator Violations and Cease Use, by Machine Type and Building Characteristics

 ### Exploratory analysis of types of elevator violations